How Many Teens Have PTSD?

 PTSD is a mental health condition that can occur as an individual’s reaction to a traumatic event.
 While the exact physiological and neurological reasons why PTSD occurs are still largely unknown, there are several factors thought to be involved, including chemical imbalances in neurotransmitter pathways, excessive stress hormones during an overly traumatic event, and changes in specific brain pathways or neural networks.
 As these underlying causes of PTSD can also lead to other mental health conditions like depression and anxiety, it’s become evident that individuals experiencing PTSD almost always concurrently experience anxiety or depression.

-The need for compassionate care increases exponentially when diagnoses like PTSD co-occur with depression or anxiety, which is why it’s so important that teens experiencing PTSD receive holistic mental health care that addresses all their needs at the same time, like the care available to them through embrace U. Contact us today for more information on how we can help.
+The need for compassionate care increases exponentially when diagnoses like PTSD co-occur with depression or anxiety, which is why it’s so important that teens experiencing PTSD receive holistic mental health care that addresses all their needs at the same time, like the care available to them through Embrace U. Contact us today for more information on how we can help.

-What are the Symptoms of PTSD?
+What are the Symptoms of PTSD in Teens and Adolescents?

 The symptoms of PTSD in teens and adolescents include: